26 Donation Page Best Practices For Nonprofits – Tips and Examples

 18. Make your nonprofit’s logo stand out

 Adding your nonprofit’s logo to your donation page assures the donor that they are giving to the right organization.
-A clearly visible logo provides a sense of safety and security for visitors.
+A visible logo provides a sense of safety and security for visitors.

 19. Pay attention to the headline